Non-visual strategies and using your other senses

 If you’re searching for something that you can’t find, for example on a work surface, try using a systematic search technique.
 Or if you’ve dropped something on the floor, follow our tips for searching for a dropped item.

-There’s a range of listening skills that you can develop and work on, either on your own, or with the help of a professional such as an Orientation and Mobility Specialist, Habilitation Specialist (for children and young people) or Rehabilitation Worker (for adults).
+There’s a range of listening skills that you can develop and work on, either on your own, or with the help of a professional such as an Vision Rehabilitation Specialist, Habilitation Specialist (for children and young people) or Rehabilitation Worker (for adults).
 These include:

 Audio landmarks and clues

 You can use sound in a very similar way to vision to help with orientation.
 For example, you can use familiar sounds such as the noise of the tills in a supermarket, traffic lights beeping in the town, people talking outside a café or music from a shop to help orientate yourself.

 Tracking moving sounds

 You can practise tracking moving sound sources in your garden or when out and about.
 Practise listening to one person or car and track the sound from in the distance, to getting close, to going away from you.